Welcome to David Clarke's home page.

 Course web pages

-Below are listed most of the courses I have taught at SMU since 1993; only those I am currently teaching are "live".
-Selected resources from "dormant" courses (e.g., my primers for PHYS 3210) are available from my "document bar".
+Below are listed most of the courses I taught at SMU between 1993 and 2023.
+Selected resources from some of my courses (e.g., my primers for PHYS 3210) are available from my "document bar".

 ASTR 5700